hasura/graphql-engine/metadata-types/README.md

 # Introduction

-This repo contains a script used to generate SDK's in various languages from either Typescript or JSON Schema sources.
+This repo contains a script used to generate SDK's in various languages from either TypeScript or JSON Schema sources.
 The script is configurable and built to be consumed from something such as a Github Action or a git hook.

 It is being used to generate SDK's for Hasura Metadata V2